annmoss1/bookingLoweringPrice/README.md

 ************************************************************************************************************************************************************************************
 booking_selenium is the correct script, it is working with selenium.

-booking_network is another script that was working partially, due to lakes with booking.com API (without mail support yet- it is not ready), keeping it in case the API changes.
+booking_deprecated is another script that was working partially, due to lakes with booking.com API (without mail support yet- it is not ready), keeping it in case the API changes.
 ************************************************************************************************************************************************************************************